All Products

 Step 3: Configure LLM API key

 After installing the Cline extension, follow these steps to configure your API key.
-This example demonstrates how to connect to the Model Studio (Bailian) API using the OpenAI Compatible mode.
+This example shows how to connect to the Model Studio API using the OpenAI Compatible mode.

 Note

-• To connect to other models, configure the relevant parameters according to the user interface.
+• To connect to a model in a different mode, configure the parameters as provided in the interface.

-• Currently, only the Use your own API key configuration method is supported.
+• Only the Use your own API key method is currently supported.
 The Get Started for Free method is not supported.

-1. On the Data Studio personal development environment page, click the image icon in the upper-right corner of the top navigation bar to open Copilot Chat, then click the image icon to switch to Cline.
+1. On the Data Studio personal development environment page, click image in the upper-right corner of the top navigation bar to open Copilot Chat, and then click image to switch to Cline.

 2. On the Cline page, click Use your own API key and configure the parameters as described in the following table.